Capacity, Quality Rating, and Messaging Limits

 If the rating has been Flagged for the last 7 days, WhatsApp will immediately decrease your messaging limit by one level.

-Your quality rating is based on how messages have been received by recipients in recent days.
+Your quality rating is based on how messages have been received by recipients over the past seven days and is weighted by recency.
 It is determined by a combination of quality signals from conversations between businesses and users.
 Examples include user feedback signals like blocks, reports and the reasons users provide when they block a business.

 A message template's Quality Rating can have the following status: